miohtama/opsec/source/assets/index.rst

 Cold wallet
 ==============================================================

-**Cold wallet maintains the most of assets offline?** Yes / No
+**Cold wallet maintains most assets offline?** Yes / No

-In the case of the compromised service, the attacker cannot get access to all assets and only can steal minor part of them, severely limiting the damage.
-Most of the assets are stored offline, in a non-connected computer, which has only physical offline access in a safe location.
-Thus, the attack taking all the assets would need a physical access to this device, making over-the-internet attacks impossible.
+Cold wallet is a system where private keys for digital assets are stored on a computer not connected to Internet.
+To move the assets, somebody has to go to this computer physically and make the transaction.

+The opposite of the cold wallet is hot wallet, which is running on the continuously running on the server and accessible online.
+The hot wallet assets are instantly liquid and most customer facing transactions happen in hot wallet.
+When the hot wallet gets "too full", the assets are moved to the cold wallet to make them safe.
+On the other hand, when hot wallet is drying up due to customer withdraws, the hot wallet must be topped up from the cold wallet.

+In the case of a service compromise, the attacker can only drain hot wallet, severely limiting the amount of potentially stolen funds.

 Applies for: Everyone